Kitware/geowatch/docs/source/manual/environment/install_python_pyenv.rst

     #### END BASHRC PART ####

-Create GEOWATCH environment with Pyenv
+Create GeoWATCH environment with Pyenv
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First create and activate a new virtual environment (note this could be done